David-P-Molina/mcoc_tracker/README.md

 Or install it yourself as:

-    $ gem install pokemon_pokedex
+    $ gem install mcoc_tracker

 ## Usage
-Launch the gem file while in the main Pokemon_Pokedex Folder and type "./bin/start"
+Launch the gem file while in the main MCOC_TRACKER Folder and type "./bin/start"

 Follow the username prompt and accept your Pokemon Quest.
 Type in keywords and numbers to navigate through the pokedex to view a pokemon's stats and description.
 You will also have the option to add a pokemon to your team.
 As with most Pokemon games you are allotted 6 spots to fill with any pokemon.
 If you attempt to exceed this number you will be asked to start over or remove a pokemon from your team.
 You can view your roster at any time.
 Once you are finished you are returned a list of the pokemon you selected.
 Enjoy!